 Published September 21, 2021, by Elena Waldman.
 Last updated March 23, 2023.

-PETA’s pushing back against useless and cruel sepsis experiments on animals in a landmark lawsuit against the National Institutes of Health (NIH), NIH Director Francis Collins, the U.S. Department of Health and Human Services (HHS), and HHS Secretary Xavier Becerra.
+PETA’s pushing back against useless and cruel sepsis experiments on animals in a landmark lawsuit against the National Institutes of Health (NIH), NIH Acting Director Lawrence Tabak, the U.S. Department of Health and Human Services (HHS), and HHS Secretary Xavier Becerra.
 The lawsuit alleges that funding sepsis tests on animals—despite decades of failures, wasted taxpayer dollars, and mountains of evidence that animals are poor models for sepsis research—violates the agencies’ legal obligation to reduce the number of animals used in experiments, minimize the suffering of animals, and fund research for the benefit of human health.

 What Is Sepsis?

 Sepsis is a condition marked by the body’s extreme response to infection.
 It leads to one in three hospital deaths, killing nearly 270,000 Americans in a typical year.
 In light of these sepsis-related deaths in the U.S. and as a self-described “steward” of medical research, NIH should be prioritizing research relevant to treating sepsis in humans.

 While Sepsis Takes Lives, Experiments on Animals Waste Valuable Time and Money

 Before slapping NIH with the lawsuit, PETA sent the agency a comprehensive scientific and legal report outlining why its funding of sepsis experiments is not only bad science but also potentially unlawful.